 b) the UE is configured with:

-1) the relay service code parameter identifying the connectivity service provided by a 5G ProSe UE-to-UE relay to be solicited, as specified in clause 5.2.7; and
+1) the relay service code parameter identifying the connectivity service provided by a 5G ProSe UE-to-UE relay to be solicited as specified in clause 5.2.7 and the indicated security procedure for the relay service code is supported by the UE; and

-Editor's note: The security related contents are FFS and depend on SA3 requirements.

-2) the user info ID for the 5G ProSe UE-to-UE relay discovery parameter, as specified in clause 5.2.7.
+2) the user info ID for the 5G ProSe UE-to-UE relay discovery, as specified in clause 5.2.7.

 otherwise, the UE is not authorised to perform the discoverer end UE procedure for UE-to-UE relay discovery.